 The hubs is currently away at Warrant Officer Candidate School, WOCS at Fort Rucker, Alabama.
-I decided not disclose that he was gone before because of personal security and all.. you know PERSEC.
+I decided not to disclose that he was gone before because of personal security and all.. you know PERSEC.
 Love those military acronyms!
-He actually left back in July and it’s just been the boys and I for a summer of fun!
+He actually left back in July and it’s just been the boys and me for a summer of fun!
 Oh yes, it’s been loads of fun!

 The course itself is not long, it can run five to seven weeks.
 The time away has felt like he’s back in basic training though.
-We get minimal phone time maybe once or twice a week and of course he’s not here.
-And yes, their phones get taken up..
+We get minimal phone time maybe once or twice a week and of course, he’s not here.
+And yes, their phones get taken up.
 It’s not like I can text him and he’ll answer.
 I text him pictures during the week so when he does get his phone he can see pictures.
 We miss him but know this will be wonderful for his career and that he will excel at this position within his field.

 Do we have any Warrant families in the house??
 I have questions! 🙂